Eating Breakfast Lowers Diabetes Risk

 Concerned About Type 2 Diabetes?
 Eat Breakfast

-Break the fast, diminish diabetes
+Break the fast, reduce the risk of diabetes

-- men who regularly skipped breakfast were 21% more likely to develop type 2 diabetes compared with men who ate breakfast,
+- Men who regularly skipped breakfast were 21% more likely to develop type 2 diabetes compared with men who ate breakfast.

-- additional daily snacking beyond three main meals was associated with higher diabetes risk, but only in overweight and obese men.
+- Additional daily snacking beyond three main meals was associated with higher diabetes risk, but only in overweight and obese men.

 Breakfast and beyond